pytorch/TensorRT/docker/README.md

 Test:

-You can run any converter test to verify if Torch-TRT built sucessfully inside the container.
+You can run any converter test to verify if Torch-TRT built successfully inside the container.
 Once you launch the container, you can run
 ```
 bazel test //tests/core/conversion/converters:test_activation --compilation_mode=opt --test_output=summary --config use_precompiled_torchtrt --config pre_cxx11_abi
 ```